 Customer acceptance of curtailment risk and mandatory compliance with permissible operating limits communicated by the Company.

-Dependable site management, plant control to allow communications/monitoring to support real-time response and exception handling (e.g., communication loss or nonresponse).
+Dependable site controls and communications, with the understanding that loss of communications or non-compliance may result in conservative default operation or disconnection.

-The customer acknowledges that there may be times when the system is unavailable.
+Customers acknowledge that there may be periods when the system is unavailable.
 Although not guaranteed, it is typical for restrictions to depend on grid conditions (e.g., sites may be limited in exporting or generating during periods of excess grid generation and restricted in importing or charging when the system is heavily loaded).

 Scheduled (i.e. Timed) Connections